William I. Mott

 William I. "Bill" Mott (born July 29, 1953, in Mobridge, South Dakota) is an American horse trainer, most notable for his work with Cigar.
-Mott earned the Eclipse Award for Outstanding Trainer in 1995 and 1996.
+Mott earned the Eclipse Award for Outstanding Trainer in 1995, 1996, 2011, 2013.
 He was inducted into the National Museum of Racing and Hall of Fame in 1998 at the age of 45, becoming the youngest thoroughbred trainer ever inducted.
+He was the winning trainer of the Kentucky Derby for a second time in 2025 with Sovereignty.

+Life and career

-Mott started training thoroughbreds at age 15 and won the South Dakota Futurity with Kosmic Tour before he was out of high school.
+Mott was born on July 29, 1953, Mobridge, South Dakota.
+He started training thoroughbreds at age 15 with his family, and won the South Dakota Futurity at Park Jefferson with Kosmic Tour, before he was out of high school.
 He worked his way up the ranks by becoming first an exercise rider, then an assistant trainer for Hall of Fame Trainer Jack Van Berg.

 In 1976, Mott, trainer Frank Brothers (who was also Van Berg's assistant trainer), and a stable crew guided Van Berg's horses through the wins at Sportsman's, Hawthorne and Arlington Park race tracks in Chicago.
 They were so successful that Van Berg was named leading trainer at Arlington Park and leading trainer in the Nation with 496 wins in 1976, a record that stood until Steve Asmussen broke it in 2003 with 555 wins.
-Asmussen broke his own record in 2008 and 2009.
 Mott worked as an assistant trainer for Van Berg for three years before striking out on his own in 1978.

 On the July 28, 2007, ABC Sports broadcast of the Diana Handicap, Hall of Fame jockey and race commentator Jerry Bailey said Mott is generally regarded as the best trainer for racing on turf in the United States.

 Training Titles

 From 1992 through 2007, Mott won 9 training titles at Saratoga Race Course.
 He won the 2007 Saratoga Trainer's Title with 27 wins, marking his first return to that title at the "Spa" since 2001.
 He's also won 10 titles at Belmont Park and 9 at Gulfstream Park.

 Mott set the record for number of victories at a single Churchill Downs meeting with 54 during the 1984 spring meet.

 Mott ranks fourth in Breeders' Cup money earned behind D. Wayne Lukas, Robert Frankel and Shug McGaughey.

 Mott recorded his 5000th career win on 20th June 2020 when Moon Over Miami won the 3rd race at Churchill Downs.

+In 2025, he was the winning trainer of the Kentucky Derby for a second time with Sovereignty, ridden by jockey Junior Alvarado.